Berkshire County Jail and House of Correction

 Making the transition “from Civil War to Star Wars,” the Berkshire County Jail and House of Correction emphasizes education and treatment programs intended to offer inmates the opportunity for self-improvement upon their release.
 To that end, programs include classroom and vocational education, job skills evaluation and training and substance abuse counseling and treatment.

-The Berkshire County Sheriff’s Communications Center, located at the Sheriff's Office headquarters at 467 Cheshire Road in Pittsfield, provides fire, police and ambulance emergency and non-emergency communications for twenty-six cities and towns.
+The Berkshire County Sheriff’s 911 Dispatch Center, located at the Sheriff's Office headquarters at 467 Cheshire Road in Pittsfield, provides fire, police and ambulance emergency and non-emergency communications for twenty-six cities and towns.

-After being located for many years in the basement of the Berkshire County Courthouse, the Communications Center moved to its new state-of-the-art quarters on Cheshire Road in March of 2006.
+After being located for many years in the basement of the Berkshire County Courthouse, the Dispatch Center moved to its new state-of-the-art quarters on Cheshire Road in March of 2006.

 The program offerings, which will be described in the following paragraphs, are designed to enable youth at risk of dropping out to complete their education and to graduate from high school.